 I hope I find the ability to practice full appreciation and forgiveness for everything in my life, knowing that I do the best I know in each moment and that there’s no advantage in crucifying myself or others, for not having learned everything yet.

 By the way, as we placed our sleeping bags in one of the dunes, to spend the night under the stars, we saw a dog’s silhouette standing in front of us.
 He was brown and sweet and he spent the entire night lying next to us.
-He immediately reminded us of Bogas.
+He reminded us of Bogas.
 The Universe speaks through different languages and signs.
-I felt love, that was all.

 Sharing is the Key